WichWora/WichWora/README.md

 I build things from scratch — **web platforms, mobile apps, and console systems** — and I secure them.
-Currently finishing my degree in **Information Security** at TARUMT, where I've led scheduling and student-progress modules for a 5-developer team project, earned two **Cisco CCNA certifications**, and produced graded research on **AES/RSA cryptography** and phishing attack vectors.
+Currently finishing my degree in **Information Security** at TARUMT, where I've led scheduling and student-progress modules for a 5-developer team project, earned two **Cisco CCNA verification**, and produced graded research on **AES/RSA cryptography** and phishing attack vectors.
 I write clean, documented code and bring a **security-first lens** to every layer of the stack.